RubyRuth/CSS-Assignment/README.md

 Completed by Ejiroghene Enwefah.
 Software Development
-I completed the three sections as required by CSS Asssignment 2.
+I completed the three sections as required by CSS Asssignment 2.# CSS-Assignment